 Investment earnings on your super in accumulation phase is generally 15%.
 If and when your super monies are converted to an account-based pension account, the tax rate on investment earnings reduces to zero.
 Note that depending on your age when you are drawing down a pension, you may still incur tax on the actual pension payments (if under age 60).
 Once you turn 60, most drawdowns are tax free in your hands.

-Once you have reached your preservation age and have ceased all gainful employment, there are no restrictions on the maximum amount that can be withdrawn from a super or pension account.
+Once you have reached age 60 and have ceased all gainful employment, there are no restrictions on the maximum amount that can be withdrawn from a super or pension account.

 The rules do however specify:

 As you get older, the minimum percentage increases gradually.
-A pension is a zero percentage tax structure but you are required to withdraw a proportion of your accumulated savings, to be able to continue to enjoy the concessional tax treatment it receives.
+Investment earnings generated by a pension are tax free, but you are required to withdraw a proportion of your accumulated savings, to be able to continue to enjoy the concessional tax treatment it receives.

 If your pension income exceeds your living expenses, it’s worth considering where you place this excess.
 Depending on this, any income generated from the excess funds may result in a personal tax liability.